Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/terms-of-use.md

 21.8) Headings in the TOU are for convenience only and do not affect interpretation.

-21.9) Bang The Table Pty Ltd reserves the right to change these terms and conditions from time to time without prior notification of users.
+21.9) The Digital Business Council reserves the right to change these terms and conditions from time to time without prior notification of users.

-21.10) This site is hosted for Digital Business Council by Bang the Table Pty Ltd.
+21.10) This site is hosted for Digital Business Council by GitHub.